Meet our Directors

 With a substantial experience in general management in hi-tech manufacturing and service industries, in recent years, following early retirement, Chris has turned his hand to tutoring, with a particular interest in school exclusions.

+Lisa joined the Trust Board in 2018 and chairs the Chairs' Working Party.
 An English specialist with over 23 years' experience in further education, Lisa has taught and subsequently managed English and maths provision for much of this time before taking up her current post as Head of Foundation Education and English for Speakers of Other Languages (ESOL) programmes.
 She has extensive experience and professional knowledge of English and maths in the post 16 curriculum and is a passionate educator.
 Her main professional interests are behaviour management and student engagement with a particular emphasis on SEND.

 Lisa is a parent of twins, one of whom has Asperger Syndrome and so has a personal affiliation with the education of those with additional needs.